bitmark-inc/autonomy-apps/docs/postcard_collector_rights.md

 ---
 **Resell or transfer the postcard.**

 You are entitled to transfer your rights to the postcard to another entity.
-Keep in mind that if you resell or otherwise receive compensation for the transfer (or loss) of the postcard, MoMA must be paid 7.5% and Autonomy 7.5% of the amount you receive.
+Keep in mind that if you resell or otherwise receive compensation for the transfer (or loss) of the postcard, MoMA must be paid 7.5% and Feral File app 7.5% of the amount you receive.

 ---
 **Remain anonymous.**